Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW3/hw_answers.md

 B: Determine whether K4 is contained topologically in K3,3,4.

 Since K4 is bipartite there is no vertex with degree two that can be removed to allow subdivision removal.
+As such it's not possible for K4 to be contained topolgically in K334.

+C: Determine whether K5 is a minor of the Wagner graph.
+Is K5 immersed in the Wagner graph?